ychychych1/SHELLBREAK/README.md

-# SSG-GRPO Pipeline
+# SHELLBREAK Pipeline

 ## Project Overview

-This project implements the SSG-GRPO (Semantic Safety-Guarded Reward Policy Optimization) pipeline for question decomposition and evaluation.
-The system decomposes complex questions into sub-questions, evaluates safety and quality, generates answers, and produces final integrated responses.
+This project implements the SHELLBREAK pipeline for question decomposition and evaluation.
+The system decomposes harmful questions into sub-questions, evaluates safety and quality, generates answers, and produces final integrated responses.

 ## Project Structure